 - Compensation for the loss of companionship and support.

-“Assumption of the risk” is a legal doctrine that shifts liability for an accident to the person who engaged in an inherently risky activity.
+“Assumption of the risk” is a California legal doctrine that shifts liability for an accident to you for engaging in an inherently risky activity.
 The amusement park may claim a roller coaster is an “inherently risky activity,” and try and avoid responsibility for the accident.10

 However, even if a roller coaster does have some level of risk, the defendants may still be liable for the accident.
 For example, the defendant may be liable because the defendant: